rlanciloti/cpre558-final-project/README.md

 Conversly, if conda is not installed, running `pip install requirements.txt`.

-## Flake8/Pydocstyle
+## Flake8

 Flake8 is setup to run on push to any repo and on pull-request to master.
-This is not optional and without passing pylint checks, no PR will make it into master.
+This is not optional and without passing flake8 checks, no PR will make it into master.
 Currently there are a handful of configuration modification, these can be changed later if need be.
 The list of disabled rules and modified configs are below:

 - `max-line-length`: This was changed to 96 because 79 feels too restrictive.
 - `W191`: Allows the use of tabs.
 This can be disabled later if the developers decide to go with spaces.
 - `E251`: Allows for multi-line parameters to be passed into functions.
 Nicer formatting.
 - `ANN101`: Allows for `self` argument to exclude typing

-I will not be listing out the exlusions for pydocstyle because most of them did not make sense and there's a lot of them.
-I'll leave it as an exercise for the reader to explore these exceptions.
+- `D400`: Allows first line of docstring to not end with a period
+- `D202`: Allows for blank line to exist after docstring
+- `D401`: Allows the first line to not be in the imperative mood
+- `SC200`: Won't do spell check on code

 ## Running the Myopic Scheduler